 Since 2019, Legacy Tectonic has granted restricted common stock to founders, employees and consultants.
 The purchase price of the restricted common stock is the estimated fair value on the grant date and the restricted stock is subject to various vesting schedules.
-Unvested restricted common stock are subject to repurchase rights held by the Company at the original issuance price in the event the restricted common stockholders' service to the Company is terminated either voluntarily or involuntarily.
-As of June 30, 2024, there were 11,447 shares of unvested restricted common stock, with a repurchase liability of less than \$0.1 million, that is classified in accrued expenses and other current liabilities in the accompanying condensed consolidated balance sheet.
+Unvested restricted common stock is subject to repurchase rights held by the Company at the original issuance price in the event the restricted common stockholders' service to the Company is terminated either voluntarily or involuntarily.
+The 6,859 unvested restricted common shares are included in the total shares of common stock outstanding as of September 30, 2024 and a repurchase liability of \$0.1 million is recorded in accrued expenses and other current liabilities in the accompanying condensed consolidated balance sheet.

-The following table summarizes restricted stock activity:
+The following table summarizes restricted stock activity for the nine months ended September 30, 2024:

 Number of Shares

 Unvested restricted common stock as of January 1, 2024 18,968

 Granted

 Early exercise of options 6,859

-Vested (14,380)
+Vested (18,968)

 Forfeited

-Unvested restricted common stock as of June 30, 2024 11,447
+Unvested restricted common stock as of September 30, 2024 6,859

-The weighted-average grant date fair value of unvested restricted common stock and restricted common stock vested and forfeited for the six months ended June 30, 2024 and 2023 was immaterial.
+The weighted-average grant date fair value of unvested restricted common stock and restricted common stock vested and forfeited for the nine months ended September 30, 2024 and 2023 was immaterial.